On Commonsense Cues in BERT for Solving Commonsense Tasks: Co-relating Knowledge with Task

-We measure the \textsc{Mac} performance of BERT-FT, and a BERT model that is fine-tuned for the output layer only (BERT-probing).
-The latter is a linear probing model.
-Intuitively, if the linear classifier can predict the commonsense task, then the original non-fine-tuned BERT likely encodes the rich commonsense knowledge.
+We measure the \textsc{Mat} performance of BERT-FT, and a BERT model that is fine-tuned for the output layer only (BERT-probing).
+The latter is a linear probing model \cite{liu-probing}.
+Intuitively, if the probing model can solve the commonsense task accurately, then the original non-fine-tuned BERT likely encodes the rich commonsense knowledge.

-Table~\ref{tab:pbt_pairs} shows the overlapping rates of \textsc{Mac}s and \textsc{Mas}s according to the 12 attention heads in the top Transformer layer.
-First, for both models, the overlapping rates of \textsc{Mac}s are saliently larger than that with \textsc{Mas}s.
-This suggests that the link weight from the answer concept to the question concept is more closely-related to the model prediction as compared to the link weight from the answer concept to the {\it [CLS]} token, despite that model's output scores are calculated on the {\it [CLS]} token.
-This result is consistent with the results in Section~\ref{sec:maw_results} in showing that commonsense knowledge does play a certain role in the model.
-Second, when fine-tuned with training data, the model gives an even stronger correlation between \textsc{Mac} and the model prediction.
-This suggests that the model can {\it learn} to make use of commonsense information for making prediction, which partly shows how a BERT model solves CommonsenseQA.
+Table~\ref{tab:pbt_pairs} shows the relative strengths of \textsc{Mat}s and \textsc{Mas}s according to the 12 attention heads in the top Transformer layer.
+First, for both models, the overlapping rates of \textsc{Mat}s are significantly ($p \leq 0.01$) larger than that with \textsc{Mas}s.
+This suggests that the link weight from the answer concept to the question concept is more closely-related to the model prediction as compared to the link weight from the answer concept to the {\tt [CLS]} token, despite that model output scores are calculated on the {\tt [CLS]} token.
+The results give strong evidence that commonsense cues from BERT are relied on for model decision.
+Second, when fine-tuned with training data, the model gives an even stronger correlation between \textsc{Mat} and the model prediction.
+This suggests that the model can {\it learn} to make use of commonsense cues for making prediction, which partly shows how a BERT model solves CommonsenseQA.